• Skip to primary navigation

 Share on LinkedIn ChatGPT Perplexity Share on X Share on Facebook

 In 2010, a pizza purchase for 10,000 BTC was seen as quirky.
 Today, that amount represents billions.
 But with the astronomical rise of cryptocurrencies has come a more grounded reality: regulation.
-Fast-forward to 2025, and compliance isn’t just a checkbox, it’s a survival tactic for any serious player in the crypto space.
+Fast-forward today, and compliance isn’t just a checkbox, it’s a survival tactic for any serious player in the crypto space.

 Editor’s Choice